Daskom-Lab/2023-Academy/resources/back_end/003_mysql_database.md

 ```sql
 CREATE DATABASE databasename;
 ```
-For example, you want to create database named students.
+For example, you want to create database named `schoolDB`.
 You can use this command:
 ```sql
 CREATE DATABASE schoolDB;
 ```